MicrosoftDocs/visualstudio-docs/docs/python/data-science-and-analytical-applications-workload.md

 ---
 title: Data science and analytical applications workload
-description: Review a Visual Studio workload that combines Python, F#, and their respective runtime distributions, including Anaconda, and also R for Visual Studio 2017. ms.date: 03/20/2024 ms.topic: overview
+description: Review a Visual Studio workload that combines Python, F#, and their respective runtime distributions, including Anaconda, and also R for earlier versions of Visual Studio. ms.date: 03/22/2024 ms.topic: overview
 author: cwebster-99
 ms.author: cowebster
-manager: jmartens
+manager: mijacobs
 ms.subservice: python

 # CustomerIntent: As a developer, I want to use the Data science and analytical applications workload in Visual Studio so I can work with multiple languages and runtime distributions.